zaphosting/docs/docs/vserver-windows-ark.md

 <YouTube videoId="YOz_SqsUkg4" imageSrc="https://screensaver01.zap-hosting.com/index.php/s/Tde2kaHrjgtMd3H/preview" title="ARK: Survival Evolved Dedicated Server Setup on Windows VPS" description="Feel like you understand better when you see things in action?
 We’ve got you!
 Dive into our video that breaks it all down for you.
 Whether you're in a rush or just prefer to soak up information in the most engaging way possible!"/>

 Connect to your VPS or root server via RDP to set up your ARK: Survival Evolved Dedicated Server.
-In case you don't know how to connect to your server via RDP, we recommend you to have a look at the [RDP Guide](vserver-windows-userdp.md).
+In case you don't know how to connect to your server via RDP, we recommend you to have a look at the [Initial Access (RDP)](vserver-windows-userdp.md) guide.

 <InlineVoucher />